VilledeMontreal/workit/getting-started/README.md

 Now, in your `Demo` process definition, you should see the bpmn with 1 instance attached to `Activity`.
 If not look that you are on the right bpmn version.

-Edit the file at `examples/basic/src/worker.ts`, change the tag to `TAG.zeebe`
+Edit the file at `examples/basic/src/worker.ts`, change the tag to `TAG.stepFunction`

 ```bash
 npm run build && npm run camunda:worker
 ```

+TODO:
 You should see in the console, all activities crushed by the worker.
 Now, if you look back to the `Demo` Bpmn (refresh the page), you see that the instance have disappeared.

-👏 Congrats, you have finished the Zeebe BPM section!
+👏 Congrats, you have finished the AWS Step function section!

 ## Add traces to your worker with OpenTelemetry